mandy8055/manuj8055.github.io/_posts/2021-02-15-collections-and-its-key-interfaces.md

 {% include elements/figure.html image="https://mandy8055.github.io/assets/2021-02-16-collections-1.png" caption="Collections-1" %}

-**NOTE: All the above interfaces (Collection, List, Set, SortedSet, NavigableSet and Queue) meant for representing a group of individual objects.**
+**NOTE 1: All the above interfaces (Collection, List, Set, SortedSet, NavigableSet and Queue) meant for representing a group of individual objects.**

+**Note 2: Usually, we can use Collections to hold and transfer objects from one location to another location(i.e. we use Collections as container).
+To provide support for this requirement; every Collection class <mark style="background-color: yellow">necessarily implements Serializable and Cloneable interfaces.</mark>**

 ### Map